yongmenglee/yongmenglee.github.io/_posts/2020-08-28-fourier-coefficient.md

 \end{align}
 $$

-## Bonus: Fourier Series for Odd and Even Functions}
+## Bonus: Fourier Series for Odd and Even Functions

 A function $f$ of variable $x$, denoted by $f(x)$, is defined as an even function if the following condition is satisfied.